tedsilb/twooter/README.md

 `cd frontend/`

-Frontend is built using Angular.
+Frontend is built in Angular.

 - To build the project:
   - `ng build`